-Announced alongside the Huawei Mate Xs foldable smartphone is a new tablet from the Chinese company, the Huawei MatePad Pro.
-It was initially launched in China back in November last year, so this global debut of the tablet brings a new feature to the table: 5G connectivity.
+The Huawei MatePad Pro is now available in Malaysia.
+The high-end tablet was initially launched in China back in November last year, but the Malaysian debut of the device brings a new feature to the table: 5G connectivity.

 On top of the support for 5G networks, the MatePad Pro also comes with a number of features that are aimed to take on Apple’s iPad Pro.
 Not only does it have a stylus in the form of the Huawei M-Pencil – it can detect 4,096 levels of pressure – it even has a keyboard case that works surprisingly well.
 I can actually type rather comfortably despite the compact layout.